relvaner/actor4j-core/Readme.md

   * Call of `postStop`.
 * `RESTART`:
   * `PreRestart` is called at the current instance.
   * To all children the message `STOP` is sent (recursive process, if the children also have children) so that they can terminate.
-Use of watch, to observe that all children have terminated.
+Use of `watch`, to observe that all children have terminated.
   * Call of `postStop` at the current instance, after all children have finished and confirmed this with the `TERMINATED` message.
   * Instantiate a new instance with the dependency injection container.
 It is ensured that the `UUID` is maintained.
   * Call of `postRestart` (with `preStart`) for the new instance.

 ### Comparison to Akka ###
 `Akka` still has also the `ESCALATE` directive.
 If a supervisor is unclear as to what the correct strategy is in the event of a specific error, he can pass it on to his superior supervisor for clarification.

+## Presentation of different actor types within `actor4j` ##
+Four important actors, derived from the class `Actor`, are to be presented next.
+The class `Actor` is an abstract class.

+### ActorGroupMember ###
+The use of this class signals to the `ActorSystem` that the correspondingly implemented actor is a member of a group.
+This is taken into account when distributing the actors to the threads.
+Actors belonging to a group are held together on a thread.
+The basic idea behind this has already been explained in our paper (see chapters results and conclusion [[?](#?)]).
+Inter-communication between threads is more expensive than pure intra-communication (within the same thread).

+### ResourceActor ###
+Workload tasks should not be performed within the `ActorSystem`.
+Because they block the reactive system and it is no longer responsive.
+Therefore the class `ResorceActor` is provided.
+These special actors are executed in a separate thread pool, thus avoiding disturbances within the `ActorSystem`.
+It should distinguish stateless (`@Stateless`) and stateful (`@Stateful`) actors.
+The advantage of this distinction lies in the fact that stateless actors can be executed in parallel.

+### ActorWithRxStash ###
+The `ActorWithRxStash` class implements the queue `stash`, from the class `Actor`.
+With `stash`, messages can be temporarily stored, which are not to be processed immediately. `RxStash` provides access to `stash` as an observer by using `RxJava` [[9](#9)].
+This allows a comfortable access to `stash` (filters, transformations, aggregators, etc.).

+### PseudoActor ###
+A `PseudoActor` is a mediator between the outside world and the `ActorSystem`.
+It allows communication with the actors within the actor system from outside.
+Unlike the other actors, the `PseudoActor` has its own message queue, in which the messages of other actors can then be stored by the `ActorSystem`.
+The class `PseudoActor` is derived from the class `ActorWithRxStash`.
+To be able to process received messages, the run method must be started manually.

+#### Note ####
+Examples for the actors `ActorWithRxStash` and `PseudoActor` can be viewed under GitHub [[10](#10)].
+Application examples for `ActorGroupMember` are also included in the benchmarks of `actor4j`.

 ## References ##
 >[1]<a name="1"/> Lightbend (2016).
 Akka. http://akka.io/